Are you trying to lose weight? Or are you following a jogging routine?

 Running Research News claims, a million runners develop heel pain every year.
 Heel pain can be the result of running in a worn-out shoe or walking wrong.
 Sometimes training on a new surface or suddenly increasing your routine work-out can cause pain.

 These abnormal activities for the foot can overload the plantar fascia, the connective tissue.
 If it’s not connected well, it faces tears or inflammation.
 This inflammation results in heel pain that is plantar fasciitis.

-The strain on your foot is the real culprit in many or all the cases.
+The strain on your foot is the real culprit in many or all cases.
 Either your excessive body weight is putting pressure on your foot or your wrong movement pattern.
 Your feet have to absorb all the stress.

 Can you run with plantar fasciitis?
-Plantar fasciitis doesn’t hurt while running if it’s not on its extreme.
+Plantar fasciitis doesn’t hurt while running if it’s not at its extreme.
 I ran a half marathon with plantar fasciitis daily.
 Massage and rest help in my case when it hurts afterward.